 DUI: An Overview

 The DUI defense attorneys at The Davis Law Group, P.C. represent clients throughout Illinois and the Chicagoland area.
 The following is an overview of the Illinois DUI law and Summary Suspension law intended for informational purposes.
-If you are facing a charge of driving under the influence, feel free to contact us directly to discuss your case.
+If you are charged with driving under the influence, contact us directly to discuss the specifics of your case.

-There are generally two parts to every Illinois DUI case.
-The first is the Illinois summary suspension law and the second is the criminal charge of driving under the influence.1) The Illinois Summary Suspension Law
+Generally, there are two parts to every Illinois DUI case.
+The first part is the Illinois Summary Suspension law (driver's license suspension) and the second part is the criminal charge of driving under the influence.1) The Illinois Summary Suspension Law

 The Illinois Summary Suspension Law provides that when a person is arrested for DUI he or she consents to submitting to a breath, blood or urine test.
 The law provides for various lengths of driver’s license suspension if the person either fails testing or refuses to submit to testing.